sirzechs66/custom_hunyuan-3d-2GP/README.md

 ### **Example Prompts**
 ```
 "A cute cartoon cat sitting on a wooden chair"
-"Modern minimalist coffee table with glass top"
-"Ancient Greek marble statue of a warrior"
-"Futuristic sports car with sleek design"
-"Detailed medieval castle with towers and walls"
 ```

 ## 📊 Sample Results & Performance